Pave Spike: Development

-Pave Spike was developed to replace the earlier Pave Knife laser designator used by USAF F-4D/E Phantom II which was bulky, slowing the F-4 and restricting maneuverability while occupying one of the weapons pylons on the F-4.
+Pave Spike was developed (alongside Pave Tack) replace the earlier Pave Knife laser designator in daylight conditions.
+Pave Knife was used by the USAF F-4D/E Phantom II and was bulky, slowing the F-4 and restricting maneuverability while occupying one of the weapons pylons on the F-4.
 Pave Spike was much smaller, the 144-inch-long (3.66 m), 420-lb (209 kg) pod was designed for carriage on the left, forward AIM-7 Sparrow missile station of the F-4.
 Because it was smaller and nestled into the semi-submerged AIM-7 station, it did not restrict F-4 speed or maneuverability, nor did it occupy a precious weapons pylon.
 The F-4 still had three AIM-7 stations in which it could carry the usual radar-guided missiles.
 Pave Spike, like Pave Knife, had a clear dome nose through which a television camera viewed the target area, and through which the laser could fire to designate the target.
 The entire nose assembly gimbaled to look throughout the hemisphere below the jet.